Jaimilit/CrossFit/README.md

 This page provides the user a form in which he/she/they can contact us if wanting more information about CrossFit.
 It also uses a radio button to ask the user why they are interested in CrossFit, so that we can provide information accordingly.
 It asks to provide first name, last name, and email address.

 Testing

+Validator Testing
+HTML
+No errors were returned when passing through the official W3C validator CSS
+No errors were found when passing through the official (Jigsaw) validator

+Unfixed Bugs

+Deployment
+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html